fifthbeatleart/BeatlesSquares/README.md

 ## Classes

-Based on the properties, 576 Beatles squares were divided into 4 classes: *ordinary*, *advanced*, *rare*, and *super rare*.
+There are 576 unique Beatles squares.
+Based on the properties, they are divided into 4 classes: *ordinary*, *advanced*, *rare*, and *super rare*.
 - *ordinary*: 407 squares with no mentioned properties.
-The Beatles square from the example above belongs to this class.
+The Beatles square from the first example belongs to this class.
 - *advanced*: 142 squares with exactly one of the following properties: cross, diagonal, mirror, parallel.
 - *rare*: 23 squares with two properties cross and mirror, i.e. cross-mirror squares.
 - *super rare*: 4 alphabetical squares.
-In fact, only of them is pure alphabetical, the others are alphabetical-mirror, alphabetical-parallel, and alphabetical-cross-mirror.
+In fact, only one of them is pure alphabetical, while the others are alphabetical-mirror, alphabetical-parallel, and alphabetical-cross-mirror.

 The alphabetical-cross-mirror square is:

 <img src="images/BeatlesSquares/001_alph-cross-mirror.png" alt="Beatles" width="400" height="400">

-## Generator

-The script generator.py generates all Beatles squares and (optionally) plots images to files.

 ## Required packages